|About this course:|

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

-This course is presented fully online within the Open University's virtual learning environment (VLE), which gives access to the study materials in electronic format, online forums and other online resources.
+This module is presented fully online within the Open University's virtual learning environment (VLE), which gives access to the study materials in electronic format, online forums and other online resources.
 There are no printed texts: all the study materials will be available online from the website.

 You should be prepared to spend significant amounts of time online (at least three hours a week).
 This may mean extra charges to your telephone bill unless you have a package which provides unlimited access to the internet.